Military Intelligence Directorate (Israel): History

-During the founding of the state of Israel, the Haganah military organization was primarily responsible for gathering intelligence, or one of its elite units, the Scherut Jediot (secret service), or Shai.
+Prior to the founding of the State of Israel, the Haganah engaged in intelligence-gathering activities.
+In 1940, the Haganah established the Shai as its military intelligence unit.
+During World War II, some Jewish volunteers from Palestine in the British Army served in the Intelligence Corps.

 Prime Minister David Ben-Gurion commissioned the Shai in the late 1940s to create a secret service structure for Israel.
-Shai member Re’uwen Schiloach established it based on four independent services: Aman and Schin Bet, the foreign intelligence service Machleket Hacheker, and the Institute for Illegal Immigration Mossad le-Alija Bet (defunct in March 1952).
+Shai member Reuven Shiloah established it based on four independent services: Aman and Shin Bet, the foreign intelligence service Machleket Hacheker, and the Mossad LeAliyah Bet (defunct in March 1952).

 In mid-1949 Shiloah created the Committee of Secret Service chiefs as a super-ordinate body.
 From 1963 the international secret service was officially called "Institute for Intelligence Service and Special Tasks" (ha-Mosad le-Modi'in u-le-Tafkidim Mejuhadim, or Mossad).

 An offshoot of the Department of Defense was the lesser-known Lakam technology intelligence agency, the existence of which was a state secret.
 It was used to obtain scientific and technological information.
 In the 1980s, Lakam lost much of its previous importance.

 One of the biggest defeats of the Israeli secret services was caused by Aman in the 1950s.
 Defense Minister Pinhas Lavon had to resign amidst the outbreak of what became known as the Lavon affair.
 Aman-led "Operation Susannah" was intended to attack western facilities in Egypt by Israeli agents and saboteurs.
 The aim was to disrupt the good ties between the United States and the Egyptian head of state, Gamal Abdel Nasser.
-Egypt’s State Security interrogated the perpetrators and were given sensitive information from the Israeli Military Intelligence.
+Egypt's State Security interrogated the perpetrators and were given sensitive information from the Military Intelligence Directorate.

 The US was supposed to believe that the Egyptian state is powerless against religious organizations but Egypt managed to uncover the agents.
 Ten members were tried in January 1955, two of them sentenced to death.
 Lavon resigned a month later, followed by Binyamin Gibli, then Aman's director, two weeks later.
 Ultimately, the Head of State Ben-Gurion resigned in 1963, worn down by the ongoing controversy.